Cross-cultural coach Margarita Gokun Silver explains and ins and outs of understanding Russian culture, socially, culturally and actively.

 Most Russians excel in high-context communication style and they pay specific attention to symbolism, non-verbal cues, and artful language.
 That’s why sometimes you’ll find your contacts speak for 15 minutes where you’d think five minutes would have been enough.
 That’s why you’ll need to watch out for misunderstandings of symbolic and non-verbal clues.

 Russians are also formal in their communication; the use of patronymic (father’s name) is expected when you address an older person or a person, higher than in you in hierarchy.

 Most Russians place a high premium on power structures and emphasize recognition of power and status of different individuals.
 Relationships have been known to be strained where seating arrangements or speaking turns were not followed.

 That is why you’ll need to be careful to know the intricacies of Russian culture’s power structures and of how the hierarchy affects relationships.
 This variable is also responsible for the lack of initiative in the workplace – the belief is that the boss knows best and the boss is the one in the position to dictate.

 The cultural variable of rules

-The Russian’s sense of obligation is primarily around their families and friends and, thus, rules are meant to be bent and broken, when exceptions for friends or family are needed.
-This tendency also plays a huge role in the Russians’ creative streak – that’s why Russians excel at fixing things that Westerners would consider broken for good.
+The Russian’s sense of obligation is primarily around their families and friends.
+Thus, rules are meant to be broken, when exceptions for friends or family are necessary.
+This tendency also plays a huge role in the Russians’ creative streak; that’s why Russians excel at fixing things that others consider broken.
 Russians believe that every situation deserves a unique approach and that rules are simply expressions of intent and loose guidelines.
 No wonder the black, under-the-table economy is thriving in Russia.

-What has been your experience with the above mentioned variables?
+What has been your experience with these variables?